paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-038-department-of-state.md

   (B) carry out such other duties as the President or the Secretary of State may prescribe.

+**(p) Office of Medical Services** There shall be in the Department of State a Chief Medical Officer, to be appointed by the Secretary of State, who—

+(1) shall lead the Office of Medical Services; and

+(2) as required by [section 4084 of this title](./chapter-052-foreign-service.md#section-4084), shall be responsible to the Secretary, acting through the Under Secretary for Management, for matters relating to the clinical and mental health programs of the Department and all related activities, in accordance with the needs of the Department.

+**(q) Other Bureaus**

+(1) **Bureau of Administration**

+  (A) *Establishment* — There shall be in the Department of State a Bureau of Administration, which shall perform such functions related to support programs for the Department and United States embassies and consulates, including enterprise logistics, knowledge management, and other worldwide operational services, as the Under Secretary for Management may prescribe.

+  (B) *Head* — The Assistant Secretary for Administration shall be at the head of the Bureau of Administration.

+(2) **Bureau of Diplomatic Technology**

+  (A) *Establishment* — There shall be in the Department of State a Bureau of Diplomatic Technology, which shall perform such functions related to the strategy, planning, performance monitoring and assessment, programming, budget formulation and execution, acquisition, governance, cybersecurity, information technology workforce planning, integration, modernization, and oversight of the Department’s information technology, systems, and communications infrastructure as the Under Secretary for Management may prescribe.

+  (B) *Head* — The Chief Information Officer shall be the head of the Bureau of Diplomatic Technology.

+(3) **Bureau of Human Resources**

+  (A) *Establishment* — There shall be in the Department of State a Bureau of Human Resources, which shall perform such functions related to the recruitment, training, and retirement of personnel of the Department as the Under Secretary for Management may prescribe.

+  (B) *Head* — The Assistant Secretary for Human Resources shall be the head of the Bureau of Human Resources.

+(4) **Bureau of East Asian and Pacific Affairs**

+  (A) *Establishment* — There shall be in the Department of State a Bureau of East Asian and Pacific Affairs, which shall perform such functions related to implementation of United States foreign policy to East Asia and the Pacific as the Under Secretary for Political Affairs may prescribe.

+  (B) *Head* — The Assistant Secretary for East Asian and Pacific Affairs shall be the head of the Bureau of East Asian and Pacific Affairs.

+  (C) *Definition* — In this paragraph, the term “East Asia and the Pacific” means the region of countries that the Secretary of State designates as within the responsibility of the Bureau for East Asian and Pacific Affairs.

+(5) **Bureau of African Affairs**

+  (A) *Establishment* — There shall be in the Department of State a Bureau of African Affairs, which shall perform such functions related to implementation of United States foreign policy and assistance to sub-Saharan Africa as the Under Secretary for Political Affairs may prescribe.

+  (B) *Head* — The Assistant Secretary for African Affairs shall be the head of the Bureau of African Affairs.

+  (C) *Definition* — In this paragraph, the term “sub-Saharan Africa” means the region of countries that the Secretary of State designates as within the responsibility of the Bureau of African Affairs.

+(6) **Bureau of Near Eastern Affairs**

+  (A) *Establishment* — There shall be in the Department of State a Bureau of Near Eastern Affairs, which shall perform such functions related to implementation of United States foreign policy to the Middle East and North Africa as the Under Secretary for Political Affairs may prescribe.

+  (B) *Head* — The Assistant Secretary for Near Eastern Affairs shall be the head of the Bureau of Near Eastern Affairs.

+  (C) *Definition* — In this paragraph, the term “Middle East and North Africa” means the region of countries that the Secretary of State designates as within the responsibility of the Bureau of Near Eastern Affairs.

+(7) **Bureau of South and Central Asian Affairs**

+  (A) *Establishment* — There shall be in the Department of State a Bureau of South and Central Asian Affairs, which shall perform such functions related to implementation of United States foreign policy to South and Central Asia as the Under Secretary for Political Affairs may prescribe.

+  (B) *Head* — The Assistant Secretary for South and Central Asian Affairs shall be the head of the Bureau of South and Central Asian Affairs.

+  (C) *Definition* — In this paragraph, the term “South and Central Asia” means the region of countries that the Secretary of State designates as within the responsibility of the Bureau for South and Central Asian Affairs.

+(8) **Bureau of Western Hemisphere Affairs**

+  (A) *Establishment* — There shall be in the Department of State a Bureau of Western Hemisphere Affairs, which shall perform such functions related to implementation of United States foreign policy to the Western Hemisphere as the Under Secretary for Political Affairs may prescribe.

+  (B) *Head* — The Assistant Secretary for Western Hemisphere Affairs shall be the head of the Bureau of Western Hemisphere Affairs.

+  (C) *Western Hemisphere defined* — In this paragraph, the term “Western Hemisphere” means the region of countries that the Secretary of State designates as within the responsibility of the Bureau of Western Hemisphere Affairs.

+(9) **Bureau of European and Eurasian Affairs**

+  (A) *Establishment* — There shall be in the Department of State a Bureau of European and Eurasian Affairs, which shall perform such functions related to implementation of United States foreign policy to Europe and Eurasia as the Under Secretary for Political Affairs may prescribe.

+  (B) *Head* — The Assistant Secretary for European and Eurasian Affairs shall be the head of the Bureau of European and Eurasian Affairs.

+  (C) *Definition* — In this paragraph, the term “Europe and Eurasia” means the region of countries that the Secretary of State designates as within the responsibility of the Bureau of European and Eurasian Affairs.

+(10) **Bureau of International Organization Affairs**

+  (A) *Establishment* — There shall be in the Department of State a Bureau of International Organization Affairs which shall perform such functions related to multilateral diplomacy in international organizations as the Under Secretary for Political Affairs may prescribe.

+  (B) *Head* — The Assistant Secretary for International Organization Affairs shall be the head of the Bureau of International Organization Affairs.

+  (C) *Responsibilities* — The Bureau of International Organization Affairs is authorized to lead, coordinate, develop, and implement policy for the United States in line with United States strategic interests, to be executed in international organizations, including providing guidance and support for activities related to—

+    (i) United States participation in international organizations;

+    (ii) peacekeeping;

+    (iii) multilateral humanitarian operations, internationally recognized human rights, economic and social affairs, and international development;

+    (iv) United States participation in technical and specialized United Nations agencies; and

+    (v) United States citizen employment in international organizations.

+  (D) *Coordination* — All other bureaus of the Department of State shall coordinate, as appropriate, with the Bureau of International Organization Affairs on all matters arising within those bureaus that relate to international organizations.

 ### Statutory Notes

 #### References in Text
 This Act, referred to in subsecs. (a)(1) and (f)(2)(C)(iv), is act Aug.
 1, 1956, ch.
 841, 70 Stat.
 890, known as the State Department Basic Authorities Act of 1956.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2651 of this title](./chapter-038-department-of-state.md#section-2651) and Tables.

 Executive Order 12333, referred to in subsec. (c)(3)(D), is Ex.
 Ord.
 No. 12333, Dec.
 4, 1981, 46 F.R.
 59941, which is set out as a note under [section 3001 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3001&num=0&edition=prelim), War and National Defense.

+The Mutual Educational and Cultural Exchange Act of 1961, referred to in subsec. (c)(15)(B)(ii), is Pub.
+L. 87–256, Sept.
+21, 1961, 75 Stat.
+527, which is classified principally to chapter 33 (§ 2451 et seq.) of this title.
+For complete classification of this Act to the Code, see Short Title note set out under [section 2451 of this title](./chapter-033-mutual-educational-and-cultural-exchange-program.md#section-2451) and Tables.

 The United States Leadership Against HIV/AIDS, Tuberculosis, and Malaria Act of 2003, referred to in subsec. (f)(2)(B)(i), is Pub.
 L. 108–25, May 27, 2003, 117 Stat.
 711, which enacted chapter 83 and sections 262p–8 and 2151b–2 to 2151b–4 of this title, amended this section, sections 2151b and 2222 of this title, and [section 242l of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section242l&num=0&edition=prelim), The Public Health and Welfare, and enacted provisions set out as a note under [section 7601 of this title](./chapter-083-united-states-leadership-against-hiv-aids-tuberculosis-and-malaria.md#section-7601).
 For complete classification of this Act to the Code, see Short Title note set out under [section 7601 of this title](./chapter-083-united-states-leadership-against-hiv-aids-tuberculosis-and-malaria.md#section-7601) and Tables.